Back Strain Muscle Pain & Treatment Options

 Treatment For Back Strain

-Chronic back strain of the quadratus may also result from a bed that is too soft or sleeping on one side with the hips rotated (a supportive body pillow can correct this), leaning over a desk with poor elbow support, standing and leaning over a low sink or work surface, and carrying a wallet in your back pocket where it raises one side of the pelvis when sitting – remove wallet from back pocket or use a front pocket wallet.
+Chronic back strain of the quadratus may also result from a bed that is too soft or sleeping on one side with the hips rotated (a supportive body pillow can correct this), leaning over a desk with poor elbow support, standing and leaning over a low sink or work surface, and carrying a wallet in your back pocket where it raises one side of the pelvis when sitting – remove wallet from back pocket and use the front pocket instead.

 Another stretch for the muscle is the hip-hike exercise to maintain active range of motion throughout the muscle.
 This is performed alternately by first lowering on hip away from the shoulder while elevating the hip on the other side to that shoulder, and then reversing sides.
 The tilting motion of the pelvis stretches the quadratus on one side and then the other.
 Perform slowly while inhaling as you elevate the hip on the injured side and breathe out while lowering it.
 As you progress, bend your knees and have your feet flat as you perform these for additional stretching.